foundation/foundation-sites/docs/pages/installation.md

 ---
 title: Installation
 description: There are many ways to install Foundation from downloading the compiled CSS, automated Sass installs to popular package managers.
-Each one serves a different skill level or preferred workflow.
-If this is all new to you, don’t worry; The video below will give you an overview of each method and help you decide which is best for you.
 video: '6KwsGcEHVTE'
 ---

 ## How to choose the right version for you?

-Depending on your skill level or how quick you want to get started, each of these different ways to get started might suit you better.
+Each of these different ways to get started serves a different skill level or preferred workflow.
+If this is all new to you, don’t worry; The video above will give you an overview of each method and help you decide which is best for you.

 Here’s a breakdown of the options you’ll see on this page:

 <ul class="no-bullet" data-magellan data-bar-offset="90">